-Now that you've booked the CIS Lightboard Maker Space, there are a few things you should do to prepare for recording.
+Now that you've booked the Lightboard Maker Space, there are a few things you should do to prepare for recording.

 Before You Arrive

 Video Guide: How to Record, Edit, & Share a Lightboard Video